 BCAAs And The Immune System

 Because the essential amino acids cannot be produced by the body and must be consumed directly, if you fail to get these in your body, it will not have everything it needs to maintain a normal, healthy immune system.
-Further, one study performed by the Laboratory of Human Nutrition for Athletes suggested that taking branched chain amino acids around exercise also decreased the immune system response that is demonstrated.
+Further, one study performed by the Laboratory of Human Nutrition for Athletes suggested that taking branched-chain amino acids around exercise also decreased the immune system response that is demonstrated.

-Ensures No Amino Acid Deficiencies
+Protection Against Amino Acid Deficiencies

-The second big benefit you'll experience if you supplement your diet with branched chain amino acids is that you can rest assured that you will not experience deficiencies in overall amino acid levels.
+The second big benefit you'll experience if you supplement your diet with branched-chain amino acids is that you can rest assured that you will not experience deficiencies in overall amino acid levels.
 Many of those who are on highly restricted diets such as those prepping for contests or those who adopt a vegetarian way of eating will run the risk of not taking in the essential amino acids, so this supplement helps make up for that.

-Care must always be taken in terms of food selection when limiting protein rich foods such as meat products, whole eggs, and dairy.
+Care must always be taken in terms of food selection when limiting protein-rich foods such as meat products, whole eggs, and dairy.
 Overlooking this on your diet could have very large consequences, so be sure it isn't a mistake you make.

 As a working athlete, you're probably also concerned with the rate of protein synthesis taking place in your body.
-Since new muscle mass can only be built when protein synthesis takes course and old tissue is repaired while new tissue is built up, the faster this process progresses, the quicker you will see results.
+Since new muscle mass can only be built when protein synthesis takes place and old tissue is repaired while new tissue is built up, the faster this process progresses, the quicker you will see results.

-Part of making sure this process starts up is providing the right nutrients, both the building blocks to build the tissue and the energy to get the job done.
+Part of making sure this process starts up is providing the right nutrients: both the building blocks to build the tissue and the energy to get the job done.
 Glucose from carbohydrates will satisfy the latter need, while the amino acids you take in will help satisfy the former.
-Branched chain amino acids appear to speed this rate even further when combined with the insulin response that comes from ingesting the glucose molecules.
+Branched-chain amino acids appear to speed this rate even further when combined with the insulin response that comes from ingesting the glucose molecules.

 Prevention Of Lean Muscle Mass Loss

-Finally, any time your body is under stress or you are required to take a break from training and doing very little physical activity, you will be at a risk for lean muscle mass loss.
-This is particular significant in those who are undergoing surgical procedures, so research has been conducted to determine what, if anything can be done to prevent this catabolic effect.
+Finally, any time your body is under stress or you are required to take a break from training and doing very little physical activity, you will be at a risk for lean muscle-mass loss.
+This is particular significant in those who are undergoing surgical procedures, so research has been conducted to determine what, if anything, can be done to prevent this catabolic effect.

-From this study we can also predict that if you're out because of a serious injury of any kind, that is the time it will be especially important to make sure you're supplementing with branched chain amino acids as early as possible as it's this quick treatment that helps to speed the rate of recovery in the body as well as maintain nitrogen balance.
+From this study we can also predict that if you're out because of a serious injury of any kind, that is the time it will be especially important to make sure you're supplementing with branched-chain amino acids as early as possible, as it's this quick treatment that helps to speed the rate of recovery in the body as well as maintain nitrogen balance.